Stanislaus Kennedy

 Stanislaus Kennedy (born Treasa Kennedy; 19 June 1939 – 3 November 2025), popularly known as Sister Stan, was an Irish nun, social activist and member of the Irish Council of State.
 She authored several books including an autobiography.
 Her honours included multiple honorific doctorates.

 Kennedy joined the Religious Sisters of Charity at age 18 and was mentored by Bishop Peter Birch who believed that the Catholic Church had to "identify more with the poor".
-She graduated in social science from the University of Manchester.
+She graduated in social science from University College Dublin.
 Kennedy was in 1974 the first chair of the National Committee to Combat Poverty.
 She became best known as the founder of the homelessness charity Focus Ireland in 1985, but also initiated The Sanctuary, a centre for meditation and spirituality in central Dublin, and the Immigrant Council of Ireland in 2001.

 Life and career

 Treasa Kennedy was born on 19 June 1939 near Lispole on the Dingle Peninsula in County Kerry, the fourth of five siblings growing up on a small farm.
 Her parents spoke Irish when it was seen as a sign of being uneducated.
 She described her childhood as carefree and remembered that she felt early that she wanted to help people less advantaged.
 In 1958, she left home at age 18 to join the Religious Sisters of Charity and was given the religious name "Sister Stanislaus".
 (Note: It was tradition, that the name of a saint (a male) was given.)
-She made her profession in 1963 and was then sent to Kilkenny to help Bishop Peter Birch; they set up a network of social services including a meals on wheels program believed to have been one of the first in Ireland.
+She made her profession in 1963 and was then sent to Kilkenny to help Bishop Peter Birch; they set up a network of social services including a meals on wheels programme believed to have been one of the first in Ireland.
 Birch was her mentor, passing his then controversial view that the Catholic Church had to "identify more with the poor".

 Kennedy was a founding member of the Kilkenny Social Services in the 1960s.
-As a member of the National Federation of Youth Clubs, she was in 1969 the first woman to address the annual congress, regarding provision for youth in Ireland.
+As a member of the National Federation of Youth Clubs, she was in 1969 the first woman to address the annual congress regarding provision for youth in Ireland.
 She was a founding member of the School of Social Education in Kilkenny in 1970 which provided the first professional courses for residential child care workers in Ireland.
 In 1972 she said: "I deal with all kinds of families, they may be materially in need or emotionally in need."
 She was a co-founder of the National Association of Child Care Workers, and of the Campaign for the Care of the Deprived Children.
 In 1974 she was appointed the first chair of the National Committee to Combat Poverty (later called Combat Poverty Agency).
 In the late 1970s, she was described by the Minister for Health, Charles Haughey, as "the most intransigent woman I've ever met".
 She attended University College Dublin, graduating with a social science degree in 1980.
 She later completed a master's degree at the University of Manchester.